Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 But I do want to offer up these experiences to those of you with doubts about your current treatment.

-There are PT’s out there who can improve your alignment and reduce your pain with less than 5 minutes of touch.
+There are PT’s out there who can improve your alignment and reduce your pain with less than 5 minutes of intervention.

 Many of you write to me and say the options for treatment are limited in your area.
 I just want to encourage you to please keep looking!
 Sometimes you just never know what is out there.